- Chag Haurim Sameach (Happy Festival of Lights)!

 “And Yosef dreamed a dream, and he told it to his brethren: and they hated him yet the more.
 And he said unto them, Hear, I pray you, this dream which I have dreamed: For, behold, we were binding sheaves in the field, and, lo, my sheaf arose, and also stood upright; and, behold, your sheaves stood round about, and made obeisance to my sheaf.”
 (Genesis 37:5-7).

 This year 5779 the month of Kislev begins on the evening of Thursday, November 8, 2018 (Kislev 1).
-This means that the eight-day festival of Chanukkah will begin in the evening of Sunday, December 2 (the beginning of Kislev 25; light 1st candle) and ends in the evening of Monday, December 10 (end of Tevet 2).
+This means that the eight-day festival of Chanukkah began in the evening of Sunday, December 2 (the beginning of Kislev 25; light 1st candle) and ended in the evening of Monday, December 10 (end of Tevet 2).

 Chanukkah Menorah #1 Candle (25th of Kislev, 5779) – light evening of December 2.